Naveen-soni25-1/Naveen-soni25-1/README.md

 -🚀 About Me

--🖥️ Self-learning Python and JavaScript through books
+-🖥️ Self-learning Python and DSA through books

 -🎯 Aspiring Software Engineer with a goal to work in Japan